Tiga Abdul

-Tiga Abdul (English: The Three Abduls; title numerized on screen as 3 Abdul) is a 1964 Malaysian Malay-language black-and-white comedy film directed by and starring Malaysian silver-screen icon P. Ramlee.
+Tiga Abdul (English: The Three Abduls; title numerized on screen as 3 Abdul) is a 1964 Singaporean Malay-language black-and-white comedy film directed by and starring Malaysian silver-screen icon P. Ramlee.
 It tells the story of three brothers who are caught in a web of trickery set by the cunning Sadiq Segaraga, who uses his three daughters to try and fleece the three brothers of all their wealth.
 The movie is a tribute to traditional folktales with a moral set into the story and is set in a fictional Middle Eastern country named Isketambola, loosely based on Istanbul, Turkey, it also loosely refers to the Ottoman Empire's decline, its final years and its collapse.
 It was the last film to be directed by P. Ramlee in Singapore before he moved to his new workplace in Merdeka Studios, Kuala Lumpur in 1965.

 Plot

 Ismet Ulam Raja, a wealthy businessman, has three sons: Abdul Wahab, Abdul Wahib, and Abdul Wahub.
 While Abdul Wahab and Abdul Wahib are selfish and business-minded, Abdul Wahub leads a modest life, running a small music shop.
 On Ismet's birthday, he suffers a heart attack.
 While Abdul Wahab and Abdul Wahib plot to inherit their father's wealth, Abdul Wahub tries to convince his father to go to the hospital, which Ismet refuses.
 Ismet passes away at home, and his wealth is divided between Abdul Wahab and Abdul Wahib, leaving Abdul Wahub only their father's house.
 Though upset, Abdul Wahub accepts this outcome and resumes his simple life.

 Sadiq Segaraga, a friend of Ismet, schemes to claim the family fortune.
 He instructs his three daughters—Hamidah, Rafidah, and Ghasidah—to woo the three brothers.
 Hamidah and Rafidah succeed with Abdul Wahab and Abdul Wahib, but Ghasidah and Abdul Wahub argue whenever they meet.

 Abdul Wahab and Abdul Wahib seek Sadiq's permission to marry his daughters.
 Sadiq agrees, on the condition they sign a contract drafted by his lawyer, Kassim Patalon.
 The contract states that if they lose their temper during the marriage, all their wealth will go to Sadiq, and they will be sold as slaves.
 Suspicious but eager, they sign the contract.
 After the weddings, they face harsh conditions at Sadiq's home, such as being barred from eating the food and sleeping in the stables.
 Losing their tempers, Sadiq enforces the contract, seizing their wealth and selling them as slaves.